dbgarlisch/glyph-thicken2d/README.md

 The dialog does not support setting the extrusion direction and always extrudes in the +Z direction.

-Pointwise does not support 2D mode for some of the CAE solvers that require thickened 2D grids.
-This script cannot be used for these solvers.
+This script cannot be used directly with solvers that do not support 2D grid mode.
 Instead, the 2D grids will need to be thickened manually using Pointwise's block extrusion tools.
+However, as a workaround, you can:

+* Load your 2D grid into Pointwise.
+* Change the CAE solver to one that supports 2D mode (e.g. CGNS).
+* Switch the mode to 2D (menu CAE/Set Dimension/2D).
+* Thicken the 2D grid with the script.
+* Switch solver to the one you really want to use.
+* Reset the BC and VC types.

 ## Sourcing This Script